Can I Claim My Spouse as a Dependent on My Tax Return?

 When You File a Joint Tax Return

-When you and your spouse file a joint tax return, you report your combined incomes on the same return.
-You can then claim two personal exemptions through 2017—one for each spouse.
+You report your combined incomes on the same tax return when you and your spouse file a joint return.
+You could then claim two personal exemptions through 2017—one for each spouse.
 This would be the case even if only one of you earned income.

-But filing a joint return requires the mutual consent and signatures of both spouses.

-There might be circumstances under which spouses are unable or unwilling to file jointly.
+But filing a joint return requires the mutual consent and signatures of both spouses, and there might be circumstances under which spouses are unable or unwilling to file jointly.
 For example, a spouse might be incapacitated and unable to give her consent and sign the return.
 Or perhaps the tax impact is more advantageous when spouses file separate returns.

-- You file a separate return
+- You file a separate return.

-- Your spouse has zero gross income for the year
+- Your spouse has zero gross income for the year.

-Filing a separate return means that you're using either the married filing separate status or the head of the household status because you meet the IRS criteria for being "considered unmarried" on the last day of the tax year.
+Filing a separate return means you're using the married filing separate status or the head of the household status because you meet the IRS criteria for being "considered unmarried" on the last day of the tax year.

-You'd have to file a separate married return or as head of household.
-And to file as head of household, she must have moved onto campus before June 30 and she has not returned to your residence since.
-It must be her intention to remain living at the school location.
-You paid for more than half your residence's expenses and you have a dependent.
+You'd have to file a separate married return or as head of household to do so, and she must have moved onto campus before June 30 and must not ever intend to return to qualify you as head of household.
+It must be her intention to remain living apart from you indefinitely.